jasoncolburne/homelab/switch.md

 - How to configure Secureboot on an AsRock Rack EPYCD8-2T
 - How to take advantage of Measured Boot and Trusted Computing to enable automatic decryption of storage devices
 - How to configure, build and sign a custom Debian kernel
+- How to install a kernel and UEFI image for boot

 In further walkthroughs, I plan to show how to setup OpenStack from source on top of nginx, Kafka and Postgresql (not at all stock).